jeremy-collins/distracted_driver_detection/index.md

 #### Convolutional Neural Networks

-ResNet-18 was first evaluated on the shuffled dataset, and a validation accuracy of 98.5% was achieved.
+ResNet-18 [7] was first evaluated on the *shuffled* dataset, and a validation accuracy of 98.5% was achieved.

 <p align="center">